Advertisement

 After the war

-Ko Bong ended up serving in the military, including a stint with Operation Oblivion – a special unit trained to wage guerilla warfare and to infiltrate the Japanese defence of Hong Kong, according to the Chinese Canadian Military Museum.
-That mission was called off following the bombing of Hiroshima and Nagasaki.
+Ko Bong ended up serving in the military, including a stint with Force 136.
+He was later recruited for Operation Oblivion, a mission which involved waging guerilla warfare and to infiltrating the Japanese defence of Hong Kong, according to the Chinese Canadian Military Museum.

 photo supplied Chinese Canadian Military Museum Society